tsmith512/callboard/README.md

   {
     event: 'Actors and Band to Places',
     time: '8:28pm',
-    // Other warnings are for top-of-show, this is essentially a 2-minute warning event
+    // Other warnings are for TOS, this is an event for a special 2-min warning
     warnings: [0]
   },
   {